 A typical day at GRCP involves the following sequence of activities.
 This listing is not set in stone, as the sequence and composition of activities may be tailored to better meet the needs of students in a given year:

-As outlined above, outdoor time and experiences are a large part of a child’s learning process at GRCP.
+Spending days outdoors is a large part of a child’s learning process at GRCP.
 Getting wet and dirty is a part of the process and so is risky play.
 Students are encouraged to jump, run and climb without the immediate assistance of a teacher.
 If a student asks for help they will be encouraged to continue trying themselves (to climb to the top, dig deeper, or jump from the rock, etc.) before help is given.
 Risky play also includes using tools and props that encourage independence.
 Shovels, scissors, and non-bladed knives are examples of some of the tools that are used and encouraged at GRCP to promote gross and fine motor development.

 The Cooperative Preschool Teacher

 The cooperative preschool represents a unique approach to education.
 Its success depends on the parents/guardians and teachers working together in administering the school, with the teachers in charge of the educational program.

 Preschool teachers are hired by the hiring committee and are paid for their services.
 Their role is a dual one of working closely with both parent and child.
 It is the preschool teacher’s responsibility to provide the kind of environment and experience that will enable young children to grow socially as they learn to live and play with others; emotionally, as they begin to depend upon themselves; and intellectually, as they explore their environment in what may be their first step away from home.
 The teachers find time to foster the joy of learning and share in the growth of each child with parent participation.
 The teachers do not function in the traditional “teacher” role in the formal classroom.
 Rather, the teachers establish an environment suitable for preschool children, arranging outdoor spaces and equipment and providing materials to interest and challenge them.